fovea1959/herc-docs-demo/docs/configuration.rst

 ##################

 This page describes the configuration file for the Hercules S/370, ESA/390, and z/Architecture emulator.
+You will need to amend the configuration file hercules.cnf to reflect your device layout and intended mode of operation (S/370, ESA/390, or z/Architecture).

 The configuration file, often named hercules.cnf, contains the processor and device layout.
 It is roughly equivalent to the IOCDS on a real System/390.
 The configuration file is an ASCII text file.